-We explore fundamental performance limits of tracking a target in a two-dimensional field of binary proximity sensors, and design algorithms that attain those limits.
-In particular, using geometric and probabilistic analysis of an idealized model, we prove that the achievable spatial resolution $\Delta$ in localizing a target's trajectory is of the order of $\frac{1}{\rho R}$ , where R is the sensing radius and $\rho$ is the sensor density per unit area.
-Using an Occam's razor approach, we then design a geometric algorithm for computing an economical (in descriptive complexity) piecewise linear path that approximates the trajectory within this fundamental limit of accuracy.
+We explore fundamental performance limits of tracking a target in a two-dimensional field of binary proximity sensors, and design algorithms that attain those limits while providing minimal descriptions of the estimated target trajectory.
+Using geometric and probabilistic analysis of an idealized model, we prove that the achievable spatial resolution in localizing a target's trajectory is of the order of $\frac{1}{\rho R}$, where R is the sensing radius and ρ is the sensor density per unit area.
+We provide a geometric algorithm for computing an economical (in descriptive complexity) piecewise linear path that approximates the trajectory within this fundamental limit of accuracy.
 We employ analogies between binary sensing and sampling theory to contend that only a "lowpass" approximation of the trajectory is attainable, and explore the implications of this observation for estimating the target's velocity.
+We also consider nonideal sensing, employing particle filters to average over noisy sensor observations, and geometric geometric postprocessing of the particle filter output to provide an economical piecewise linear description of the trajectory.
+In addition to simulation results validating our approaches for both idealized and nonideal sensing, we report on lab-scale experiments using motes with acoustic sensors.